-The main ways of obtaining Italian citizenship by investment
+The main ways of obtaining Italian residency by investing in the local economy

-There are various ways through which foreign citizens can obtain citizenship by investment in Italy/ golden visa for Italy.
+There are various ways through which foreign citizens can obtain the golden visa for Italy.
 The Italian immigration policies provide for advantageous conditions for all non-EU citizens who want to relocate here, as EU citizens have simpler requirements to comply with.
-To balance these simple requirements applicable to EU citizens with the stricter ones imposed on non-EU citizens, the authorities have created these so-called residence and citizenship by investment schemes for those looking to immigrate to Italy.
+To balance these simple requirements applicable to EU citizens with the stricter ones imposed on non-EU citizens, the authorities have created these so-called residence schemes for those looking to immigrate to Italy.

-The main routes to citizenship by investment in Italy are the Investor Visa Program (golden visa for Italy) and the StartUp Program which is further divided into the Italia StartUp Visa and the Italia StartUp Hub.
+The main routes for obtaining a residence permit by investment in Italy are the Investor Visa Program (golden visa for Italy) and the StartUp Program which is further divided into the Italia StartUp Visa and the Italia StartUp Hub.
 Apart from these, there are cheaper options for those who can immigrate to Italy based on the entrepreneur visa and the self-employment residence permit.

 Each type of visa and program has its own advantages and provides various benefits.
 Our immigration lawyers in Italy also remind you about the elective residence permit available for those who want to retire to Italy.

-Those who want to immigrate to Italy through citizenship by investment need to comply with the following requirements:
+Those who want to immigrate to Italy by making an investment in the economy need to comply with the following requirements: